Why the Sacred Cow Symbol Was Central in Ancient Egypt: Myths & Gods

 As this cow contains in its womb and body all celestial beings, all the planets, all the stars and all the planets, as well as the souls of the dead and the souls of the righteous, it is considered an equivalent image of the goddess Nut in ancient Egyptian texts.

-The Seven Cows and the Bull in the Book of the Dead
+The Seven Cows and the Bull: Nourishers of the Sun in the Book of the Dead

 Also, the ancient Egyptians imagined that when the sun rises in the sky in the early morning, the newborn sun god needs his food and drink, and this was mentioned in the Book of the Dead, where it spoke to us about seven cows and the heavenly bull is a view of a group of heavenly goddesses that appear in the form of seven colored cows, in addition to a large bull These group of cows with this bull represent Chapter 148 of the Book of the Dead in ancient Egypt in the New Kingdom era.